jdreese79/PiInTheSky/README.md

 3/1/19- Today we glued together all of the styrofoam layers.

-3/6/19- We decided to use our styrofoam model as a prototype and then rebuiltthe pie slice using more durable material.
+3/6/19- We decided to use our styrofoam model as a prototype and then rebuilt the pie slice using more durable material.
 We used a more precise way of cutting the layers to create a cleaner shape.

 3/7/19- Today we glued the layers together and cut a rectangle out of the center.
 Finally we cut a small circle out of the top layer to fit the LED mount inside (to act as a cherry on a piece of pie).

 3/8/19- Today we worked on creating a model of the pie on solidworks so that we can upload renderings to the wiki.

+3/11/19- After completing the pie and the model of the pie, we began brainstorming how we were going to make the slingshot.

+3/13/19- We gathered all of the neccesary pieces of wood to cut and then put together to make the slingshot.
+We marked off the parts of the wood to be cut to make it the desired length.

+3/14/19- We learned how to use the power saw and cut all of our pieces the appropriate length.
+We then began drilling the screws.

+3/15/19- The angle of the screws made it so that they stick out a lot and didn't securly hold the wood in place.
+We tried adding a second screw on each side to fix the problme, though this only made it worse.

+3/18/19- We decided that we would start over on the slingshot and use the first attempt as a rough draft.
+We decided to alter the design slightly from our initial design, which had the flanks coming out at an angle, and make it so the slingshot resembled the uprights in football.
+This would hopefully make it easier to drill in the screws.
+We cut all of the pieces using scraps from the original attempt.

+3/20/19- We screwed the wood pieces together and added a stand to keep it standing upright without us holding it.
+We also started making a soldworks rendering of it.